meschedl/DiNV-Dv1-Genome-Integration/Mapping/check_chimeric_alignments.md

 ![](https://raw.githubusercontent.com/meschedl/DiNV-Dv1-Genome-Integration/main/images/132752_3_align.png)

-Based off of these, there are no chimeric alignments where half the read is DV-1 and the other half of the read is DiNV and are completely separate.
+Based off of these, there are no "good" chimeric alignments where half the read is DV-1 and the other half of the read is DiNV and are completely separate.
 That was what we are looking for.
+There are more chimeric alignments that I didn't look at, either I ruled out because they seemed very repetitive (and these seemed this way too) or they only had 1 read coverage.
 We are not able to find any evidence that DiNV integrates into DV-1 cell genome with this method.